-Preparing for your new total joint begins several weeks prior to surgery.
-This checklist can assist you in assuring all necessary appointments and phone calls have been completed prior to your scheduled procedure.
+you in ring for your new total joint begins several weeks prior to surgery.
+This checklist can assist assuring all necessary appointments and phone calls have been completed prior to your aled procedure.

-Pre-Operative Medical Clearance: Approval from your primary care provider and/or indicated specialists for you to undergo a surgical procedure.
+Pre-Operative Medical Clearance: Approval from your primary care provider and/or

+indicated specialists for you to undergo a surgical procedure.
 This must be completed

 within 30 days of surgery.

 Physician:

 Date:

 Time:

 Physician:

 Date:

 Time:

-Pre-Operative Total Joint Class
+Pre-Operative Total Joint Video At your convenience

-Date:

-Time:
+y

 Pre-Operative Nurse Phone Call

 Date:

 Time:

+Time.

 Surgery

 Physician:

 Date:

 Time:

 First Post- Operative Physical Therapy Appointment

 Location:

-Location.

 Date:

-Date:

-Date: Time:
+Time:

-Date: Time: Post-Operative appointment
+Post-Operative appointment